 10 ways to spend less money on car repairs - insider tips

 Maintaining your car is not cheap, but there are always ways to save.
-You already know that by selecting a reputable shop and keeping up with your oil changes you can avoid many expensive repairs, but what else you can do?
 We know how the automotive service industry works, so we wanted to share a few insider tips.

 Not all services are equally important

 If your dealer or repair shop recommends several services for your car, but you don't want to spend too much money on one visit, ask to prioritize.
 Which repairs are vital to keep your car safe?
 Which services can wait?

 For example, your service advisor tells you that your car needs brakes, new air filter and coolant flush.
 If you ask these two questions, a mechanic or service advisor will probably tell you that brakes are the most important for safety and the air filter and coolant flush can wait.

 When some part is recommended to be replaced, ask for more details: How bad is it and how long can it last?
 You may find out that your drive belt, while showing some discoloration, will probably last for a while longer, but your strut is leaking and is a safety concern that needs to be addressed ASAP.

 The maintenance schedule will provide many answers

 Get a written estimate and do some research.

 Many car owners are familiar with the situation when you bring your car for a simple oil change, and you get a long list of recommended flushes and other maintenance services.
 If you are not sure that your car really needs them, ask for a written estimate and do some research first.
 Check your maintenance schedule.